joelczk/writeups/HTB/Valentine.md

 heartbleedbelievethehype
 ```

-## Obtaining user flag

-The decoded might be the passphrase for the private key.
+The decoded text might be the passphrase for the private key.
 Let's try to SSH in with this passphrase.

 ```
 ┌──(kali㉿kali)-[~/Desktop]